Ugo5738/kgents/README.md

 ## Project Overview

 Kgents is an Agent-as-a-Service platform that enables you to visually build, deploy, and manage autonomous AI agents.
-It combines Langflow for workflow design, FastAPI for serving APIs, and Supabase for persistent storage and real-time data.
+It combines Langflow for workflow design, a suite of FastAPI microservices for backend logic, and Supabase for authentication, persistent storage, and real-time capabilities.

 ## Tech Stack

-- **Langflow**: Drag-and-drop AI workflow builder
-- **FastAPI**: High-performance Python backend framework
-- **Supabase**: Open-source Postgres database, authentication, and real-time APIs
+- **Backend Framework**: FastAPI for high-performance, asynchronous services.
+- **Agent Workflow Design**: Langflow, integrated as the visual agent builder.
+- **Database & Auth**: Supabase, providing PostgreSQL, pgvector, and user authentication.
+- **Containerization**: Docker for creating consistent service images.
+- **Local Orchestration**: Docker Compose for running the multi-service environment locally.
+- **Deployment**: Kubernetes (e.g., AWS EKS, GKE, or AKS) for scalable production deployment.
-- **Docker**: Containerization for consistent development and deployment
+- **CI/CD**: GitHub Actions for automated building, testing, and deployment of services.
-- **Kubernetes / Serverless**: Orchestration and scalable deployment options

 ## Key Features